NethServer/ns8-core/samba/README.md

 ## Configure ldapproxy

+When a Samba module is installed for the first time on a node, it binds itself with the node default Ldapproxy instance.

 This command binds `ldapproxy1` with the new `samba1` local account provider LDAP backend.
 TLS is required by Samba (clear-text LDAP binds are not allowed).